 Opportunities to help are as varied as the individuals and groups who perform them.

-Each Fall we gather in New York City to engage, inspire and educate those interested in bikur cholim.
+Every year we gather in New York City to engage, inspire and educate those interested in bikur cholim.
 This conference raises awareness of the importance of bikur cholim for the well being of the individual and community and to offer a structure for people/organizations to come together to learn and network.
 Our conference attracts people from the tri-state area and beyond.

 Past conference keynote speakers include Elie Weisel, Samuel Klagsburn, M.D., Rabbi Moses Tendler, M.D., Rabbi Peter Rubinstein, Rabbi Meir Fund, Rabbi Avi Weiss, Rabbi Simkha Weintraub, Rabbi Tzvi Blanchard and Blu Greenberg.